Statement on COVID-19 Symptom Study app

 The speed with which this has been achieved is testament to the collaborative spirit of all those involved and their determination in tackling the current pandemic.

-Data from the COVID-19 Symptom Tracker app will be vital in the fight against COVID-19.
+Data from the COVID-19 Symptom Study app will be vital in the fight against COVID-19.
 We greatly welcome the opportunity to work with colleagues at King’s College London and ZOE to securely host these data on the accredited SAIL Databank in order to assist UK efforts to enable the ethical and safe use of these sensitive data for public benefit.

 Securely hosting the data

-Deidentified data (app data with any identifiable information removed) from the COVID-19 Symptom Tracker app is now arriving into SAIL Databank on a daily basis.
+Deidentified data (app data with any identifiable information removed) from the COVID-19 Symptom Study app is now arriving into SAIL Databank on a daily basis.
 Requests to access the data for research purposes can be made via the Health Data Research Innovation Gateway.

 To ensure that the data has maximum impact in a short timeframe, we are accelerating requests from the NHS or those with anticipated direct impact to the COVID-19 response.